How Technology is Influencing Online Business

 Internet of Things, a phrase that echoed in our ears for past couple of years, and still we are not acquainted with.
 IoT is a network of electronic peripherals that are interlinked to a common network, where they share data and collaborate, to gradually learn individual systems and progress along the experience curve to work as a single unit “a smart system”.
 The main purpose of IoT will be to present a digital economy that enables smart homes, smart offices, etc.

 The importance of IoT in business can be highlighted with a simple example, Consider your online business/ eCommerce store is selling T-shirts.
 With IoT all devices in your office “Garage” will be able to stay connected and share data with each other with a concordant view to make smart decisions, thereby ensuring a seamless flow of operations.
 Here the system will work as a single unit, learning the operational flow from one department to another and will cognitively make prudent decisions in-case it finds any flaw in the seamless operation.
 If the AI recognises that the demand for a particular lenin has gone up, then the system coordinates with the concerned department and will discern the reason behind the increasing demand.
 Once the reason is analysed with data from the planning /forecasting department the AI will make informed decision to source an order or will notify the reason behind its action.
+That is why business application modernization is so important.

 IoT also plays an important role to present a delightful customer experience.
 Let’s see how IoT will benefit you as a customer.
 Consider that one of your friends is having his birthday next week.
 You getting too indulged in the business forgot your mates birthday.
 How IoT will benefit you is, it will go through different profiles and connections you have and will intimate you about his birthday.
 The system will recognise it and will intimate you about your friends birthday and will ping you with suggestions, like what present you friend likes the most, or what he was searching two days back (a bit extreme when comes to privacy breach, Who knows the future), what he was presented last year, etc. Keeping you updated, and offering a plethora of opportunities to strengthen relationship.
 May be the insights you collect will help you to decide which colour he likes and can present him a T-shirt of the same.